Outline

 What is a Turbo Service?

-- Turbo Service is Zenswap’s high-speed feature that enables quick cross-chain swaps.
-It leverages Liquidity Providers (LPs) to offer short-term loans, ensuring swift transaction completion on the destination chain.
+Turbo Service is Zenswap’s high-speed feature that enables quick cross-chain swaps.
+It leverages Liquidity Providers (LPs) to offer short-term loans, ensuring swift transaction completion on the destination chain almost instantly after your source transaction confirms.
+See Turbo Service for more details.

 How do I know if my swap is completed?